 The Music Department is offering the following dynamic courses that will immerse you in the world of Music.

-Registration is easy and you spend an unforgettable Janplan learning about Jazz Improvisation, African Music, Entartete Musik or Graphic Design in Music.
+Registration is easy and you spend an unforgettable Janplan learning about Jazz Improvisation, African Music, Acoustic/Electric Grunge/Rock Songwriting, Graphic Design in Music, and Music as Therapy.

 See the schedule below and learn a bit more about what each class is offering.

 Eric Thomas MTW 10:00am-1:00pm&R 3:00-6:00pm Bixler Band Rm 219

 Basic jazz theory and improvisation, including melody-, scalar-, modal-, and chord-based improvisation.
 Introduction to arranging for jazz groups and interactions between soloists and background musicians; jazz style and performance practices.
 Includes semiprivate instruction and performances in large groups and smaller combos.
 Listening assignments include jazz greats.
 Instrumentalists and vocalists welcome.
 Prerequisite: Ability to sing or play major scales.
 Three credit hours.

 Students will engage in intensive and sustained listening exercises in order to develop an understanding of form, melody, harmony rhythm and text in a wide range of contemporary and commercial musical genres: grunge, crossover, rock, trance, among others.
 Students will use their developing knowledge/musical skills to complete multiple small-scale composition projects in preparation for a a recording and public performance of one completed composition for multiple musicians.
 Prerequisite: Basic knowledge of music terminology and concepts.
 Three credit hours.

 Jordan Benissan MTWR 12:25pm-3:15pm Bixler Given Aud.
 Rm 178